calebTomlinson/puppet-upstart/README.markdown

     include upstart

-Creating a job and enabline the service
+Creating a job and enabling the service
 ---------------------------------------

     upstart::job { 'test_service':